-In such primary or secondary circuits, the required withstand voltage, ignoring the effect of transients coming from any telecommunication network, is determined as follows.
-The above rules 1) and 2) are applied, but a voltage determined by measurement, see G.5 a), shall be taken as the mains transient voltage.
+In such PRIMARY OF SECONDARY CIRCUITS, the REQUIRED WITHSTAND VOLTAGE, ignoring the effect of transients coming from any TELECOMMUNICATION NETWORK, is determined as follows.
+The above rules 1) and 2) are applied, but a voltage determined by measurement, see item a) of clause G.5, shall be taken as the MAINS TRANSIENT VOLTAGE.

-secondary circuit supplied by a d.c. source having capacitive filtering:
+- SECONDARY CIRCUIT supplied by a d.c. source having capacitive filtering:

-In any earthed secondary circuit supplied by a d.c. source with capacitive filtering, the REQUIRED WITHSTAND VOLTAGE shall be taken as equal to the DC VOLTAGE.
+In any earthed SECONDARY CIRCUIT supplied by a d.c. source with capacitive filtering, the REQUIRED WITHSTAND VOLTAGE shall be taken as equal to the DC VOLTAGE.